The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 | Best Time to Go | Spring (March-May) and Autumn (September-November) | Spring (March-May) and Autumn (September-November) |

 As you climb higher on the Gokyo Ri trail, the landscape feels wilder and quieter.
-Along with it, daily comforts slowly vanishes.
+Along with it, daily comforts slowly vanish.
 Water, phone signals, and electricity are available along the route, but they’re no longer things you can take for granted.

 Communication